Identification of vaccine effects when exposure status is unknown: Example: Effects of COVID-19 Vaccination

 So far we have reasoned about the sensitivity parameter $P(E = 1 \mid A = 0)$.
 However, we could also reason about $P(Y = 1 \mid E = 1, A = 0)$, perhaps using external data.
 For example, consider the choir practice in Washington state in March 2020, after which 52 out of 61 participants developed COVID-19, having been exposed to a high concentration of virus in an unmasked setting \cite{hamner2020high}.
 Using this estimate of $P(Y = 1 \mid E = 1, A = 0) = 0.85$, we find that $\widehat{\text{aCECE}} = 0.60$, an estimate consistent with $P(E = 1 \mid A = 0) = 0.036$.
 If exposure to such a high dose of SARS-CoV-2 is necessary for infection, the absolute CECE is much closer to its upper bound, and the risk of such an exposure in the trial setting is necessarily lower.

-More broadly, the bounds illustrate the important point that while the magnitude of the relative CECE applies to \textit{any} exposure for which the assumptions hold, only weak conclusions can be made about the magnitude of the absolute CECE, unless we both have a clear idea about the definition of the exposure and have information about $P(Y = 1 \mid E = 1, A = 0) $ or $P(E = 1 \mid A = 0)$.
+More broadly, the bounds illustrate an important point: the relative CECE is constant for \textit{any} exposure when Assumptions \eqref{ass: exposure necessity} and \eqref{ass: no indirect vaccine effect} hold, but only weak conclusions can be made about the magnitude of the absolute CECE unless we both have a clear idea about the definition of the exposure and have information about $P(Y = 1 \mid E = 1, A = 0) $ or $P(E = 1 \mid A = 0)$.

-Note that estimating the CDE requires data on covariates $L$ (such as comorbidities, smoking, work occupation and age, to name a few) to justify condition \eqref{ass: cond exp ech}, so we have not attempted to estimate it, because this information is unavailable.
+Estimating the CDE requires data on covariates $L$, such as comorbidities, smoking, work occupation and age, to justify condition \eqref{ass: cond exp ech}, see e\ref{sec: id cde}.
+Because this information is unavailable, we have not attempted to estimate the CDE.